 One of the main cases against Section 21 is that the relative ease with which landlords can repossess their properties could have a negative effect on the wellbeing of tenants.
 In a 2014 survey commissioned by Shelter, one in twelve private renters said they were too scared to report problems, or request maintenance, out of fear of losing their home.
 Indeed, evictions using Section 21 proceedings jumped by 143% between 2021 and 2022.

 These days, with private tenancies making up 20% of English households, and 36% of those belonging to families with children, there is a fear that such instability and uncertainty affects more people than ever before.
 It is also thought that Section 21 could be a contributing factor in rising homelessness statistics.
 Indeed, the National Audit Office has identified the forced ending of private tenancies as the “biggest single driver of statutory homelessness in England”.

-Before any changes are made, a Renters’ Reform Bill, as announced in the 2019 Queen’s speech, will need to reach the House of Commons for consideration.
-This bill will be the government’s response to a housing consultation that took place between July and October 2019.
-The abolition of Section 21 would be just one of several changes to the private rental sector.
+The Renters’ (Reform) Bill has finally reached the House of Commons for consideration.
+This bill is the government’s response to a housing consultation that took place between July and October 2019, and a consolidation of the recommendations of a private rented sector white paper published in June 2022.
+The abolition of Section 21 is just one of several changes to the private rental sector included in the bill

 When will Section 21 be abolished?

 While the Renters (Reform) Bill was introduced to parliament on 17 May 2023, after a three year wait, it is likely that the bill will still take several months at least to become the law of the land.